Beingpax/Mydigitalgarden/_notes/🌻References/📕Quotes Worth Reading.md

 > - The less people know, the more they are willing yo give advice on.

 >  “If you haven't read hundreds of books, you are functionally illiterate, and you will be incompetent because your personal experiences alone aren't broad enough to sustain you.” - Jim Mattis

 >  “Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind.” — Dr. Seuss

+>  None of us are getting out of here alive.
+So please stop treating yourself like an after thought.
+Eat the delicious food.
+Walk in the sunshine.
+Jump in the ocean.
+Say the truth that you're carrying in your heart like hidden treasure.
+Be silly.
+Be Kind.
+Be weird.
+There's no time for anything else.- Christopher Walken

+>  " If you knew how quickly people forget the dead, you will stop living to impress people."- Christopher Walken

+> "Pain will follow him forever who will run from it."